I tried image analysis with the multimodal capabilities of Foundation Models

 Step 3: Building a Prompt with an Image

 Send a request using the session created in Step 2.
 Pass text and an Attachment together using result builder syntax.
-Result builder syntax is a Swift notation that allows multiple elements to be arranged inside a closure to compose them as a single prompt.
+Result builder syntax is a Swift notation that allows you to compose multiple elements into a single prompt simply by listing them inside a closure.

 Task {